deepanshs/csdmpy/docs/examples/2D{1}-datasets/TEM.rst

       }
     }

-This dataset contains two uniformly spaced linear dimensions and one single-component dependent variable.
+This dataset consists of two linear dimensions and one single-component dependent variable.
 The tuples of the dimension and the dependent variable instances from this example are

 .. doctest::

     >>> x = TEM.dimensions
     >>> y = TEM.dependent_variables

-with the respective coordinates (viewed only for the first ten coordinates),
+and the respective coordinates (viewed only for the first ten coordinates),

 .. doctest::